umbraco/UmbracoDocs/Getting-Started/Setup/Upgrading/migrating-to-v8.md

 ![Content is on 8.1](images/content-on-8_1.png)

 :::note
-Please be aware this is just a content migration.
+Please be aware this is a **content migration**.
 If you go to the frontend after doing this nothing will work!

 At this point you would have the content but nothing else, will have to recreate all templates and other custom implementation before the site works again.